The Bible

 15They said to him, Sit down now, and read it in our ears.
 So Baruch read it in their ears.

-16Now it happened, when they had heard all the words, they turned in fear one toward another, and said to Baruch, We will surely tell the king of all these words.
+16Now when they had heard all the words, they turned in fear one toward another, and said to Baruch, We will surely tell the king of all these words.

 17They asked Baruch, saying, Tell us now, How did you write all these words at his mouth?